salegre/Google-Image-Scrappy/README.md

 # Google-Images Scrappy

 > Google-Image Scrappy is a script for Python3 aimed at helping Machine-Learning students get multiple images out of a single search term.
+The script retrieves URLs from images found on Google image-search

 **Badges**